 If you have our Clean Cuisine book then you may be familiar with the Portobello-Beef Burger recipe on page 360.
 The recipe for the Turkey Mushroom Burger below is an adaptation of the recipe in the book; I simply swapped ground turkey for the beef and shitake mushrooms for the portobellos.
 I really wish now I would have used the shitake mushrooms in the original recipe.
 In addition to the health benefits of shitake mushrooms far exceeding those of portobellos, I really think the shitake mushrooms give the burger a richer and considerably more savory flavor.
 All mushrooms have umami, but the darker the mushroom the more umami they will have.
 Shitake mushrooms definitely have more umami than portobellos and so even though the burger recipe below uses turkey rather than beef, it still has a more savory flavor when compared to the original recipe.

-The secret to making a killer turkey mushroom burger with shitake mushrooms (or any mushroom for that matter!) is to use a food processor and pulse the mushrooms into ittty-bitty pieces.
+The secret to making a killer turkey mushroom burger with shiitake mushrooms (or any mushroom for that matter!) is to use a food processor and pulse the mushrooms into ittty-bitty pieces.
 You then want to saute the mushrooms in a little oil to soften them and then mix the mushrooms with the ground turkey or meat.
 You definitely do not want to mix raw mushrooms with raw meat though.

-When it is cooked and ready to serve, I like to use toasted crustless sprouted Ezekiel bread instead of a big fat bun.
-It is such a flavorful burger that I don’t feel the need to add a whole lot other than a slice of tomato, lettuce and ketchup.
+t is such a flavorful burger that I don’t feel the need to add a whole lot other than a slice of tomato, lettuce and ketchup.
 If I have time I make my own date-sweetened ketchup recipe but if not, Sir Kensington’s is a clean ketchup alternative.

 A savory and super moist ground turkey and mushroom burger.

 - 1 cup chopped shiitake mushrooms (stems removed)